 Ah'-oom worries her lips with her teeth.
 Bo-nah' will need some time to recover from his wounds if he is to be any help in defending them from animal attack and getting them all back to their home territory.
 She knows they will have to spend the night away from the sleeping place.
 Her mind fills with all the problems that will need to be solved if they are all to get back home safely.
-Most importantly, she wonders how, without their strongest hunter, they will carry the hide, the bones, and the meat of the beast that has caused all this grief, back to the others.
+Most importantly, she wonders how, without their strongest back home safely.
+Most importantly, she wonders how, without their stron- gest hunter, they will carry the hide, the bones, and the meat of the beast that has caused all this grief, back to the others.